-- Registration

-- Routine Care Questionnaire (Infant/Toddlers only)

-- Child Information Form

-- Emergency Card Please note that two emergency contacts are required by State Licensing and are to be current within one year.

-- Tuition/Policy Agreement A non-refundable registration fee and a security deposit of one week's tuition is due at the time of enrollment.
-This can be applied to your last weeks Tuition.

-- Physical Form DPH State Licensing requires physicals are to be current within one year.

-- Medical & Allergy Information Form

-- Classroom Information Form

-- Optional Pick-up
+Registration - Routine Care Questionnaire (Infant/Toddlers only) - Child Information Form Emergency Card - Tuition/Policy Agreement - Physical Form - Medical & Allergy Information Form Classroom Information Form - Optional Pick-up

 All forms must be filled out and turned in prior to your child's first day of school.
+Please note that two emergency contacts are required by State Licensing and Physicals are to be current within one year.